peergramming/learning-bot/README.md

   - `max_issues_per_report`: Maximum number of issues per report (-1 for no limit).
   - `max_issues_per_type_per_report`: Maximum number of issues per type in a report (-1 for no limit).

-## Development board

-Development can be tracked at our [Trello board](https://trello.com/b/tTjkyF73/learning-bot).

 [checkstyle]: https://checkstyle.org/